christophercheng/Crushmaven/README.md

 Hosting was set up on Heroku.

-Python Multi-threading was utilized for the Facebook hack:
+Python multi-threading was utilized for the Facebook hack:

 ---